fhilipyanus/OverTheWire-Bandit-Walkthrough/walkthrough/level02.md

 To exit input mode, press the shortcut Ctrl+C.

-When we enter `cat -`, the command line this we want to enter a flags by design.
-However, we are not entering a flag in this situation.
-To reference a file with a hyphen (-) in the name, type `./` before it.
-The dot (.) references the current directory, and the slash (/) references a path inside the directory.
-So, all together would be `cat ./-`.
-We're saying to the command line, "read the file in our current directory with the name -."
+When we enter `cat -`, the command line thinks we are using the hyphen (-) to refer to standard input.
+It is a common convention for a hyphen (-) to refer to standard input.
+This makes things confusing, because that's not what we want to refer to.
+Instead, we want to refer to the file with the name "-".
+To solve this, we use `./` before the filename.
+The dot (.) refers to the current directory, and the slash (/) seperates paths in our command.
+So, all together would be `cat ./-`, this tells the system: “Look in the current directory for a file named - and display its contents.”

-You'll get an output that looks like this:
+Your command line will look something like this:
 ```
+bandit1@bandit:~$ cat ./-
 263JGJPfgU6LtdEvgfWU1XP5yac29mFx
 ```

 Congrats!
 You've gotten the password for level2.
-Just like previous levels, use ssh to login to level 2, then type and enter the password.
+Just like previous levels, exit the current connection, use ssh to login to level 2, then type and enter the password.

 ```
 ssh -p 2220 bandit2@bandit.labs.overthewire.org